-(a) The Catastrophic Illness in Children Relief Fund Commission shall be responsible to:

-- 1. Develop policies and procedures for operation of the Fund; - 2.
-Meet to review and make decisions on applications of families for financial assistance in regularly scheduled cycles; and - 3.
-Negotiate or settle the recovery of funds disbursed in accordance with the provisions of this chapter.
+- (a) The Catastrophic Illness in Children Relief Fund Commission shall be responsible to: - 1.
+Develop policies and procedures for operation of the Fund; - Meet to review and make decisions on applications of families for financial assistance in regularly scheduled cycles.